johnjaysonlpz/docker-polyglot-lab/docker/README.md

   - Gin: `8081`
   - Spring Boot: `8082`
   - Django: `8083`
+- Prometheus is exposed on `9090`
+- Grafana is exposed on `3000`
 - All app images are built as:
   - multi-stage
   - non-root (user `appuser`)
   - with Docker `HEALTHCHECK` hitting `/health`

-This directory focuses purely on **runtime topology** (networks, volumes, metrics) and assumes each service manages its own configuration and tests.
+This directory focuses purely on **runtime topology** (networks, volumes, metrics, dashboards) and assumes each service manages its own configuration and tests.